Buffalo Bills vs. New York Jets NFL Week 10 Odds, Plays and Insights for November 14, 2021

 - Buffalo is 6-3-0 against the spread this season.

-- Buffalo is 5-0 against the spread and 4-0 overall in games when it scores more than 31.4 points.
+- Buffalo is 5-0 against the spread and 4-0 overall in games when it puts up more than 31.4 points.

 - The Bills have turned the ball over three more times (8 total) than the Jets have forced a turnover (5) this season.